Joris Deelen PhD

 5. Desirable skills and qualifications:

 We seek a creative and highly motivated young scientist to join our small, enthusiastic, and collaborative research group.
-Experience in mouse metabolic phenotyping, CRISPR/Cas9-based gene editing, mammalian cell culture, and/or bioinformatics are desirable, but not required.
+Experience in bioinformatics is expected, while experience with wet-lab techniques is desirable, but not required.

 6. References: